LIT-Protocol/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

 The `decryptAndCombine` function uses the `accessControlConditions` to specify who and under what conditions the data can be decrypted.
 The `ciphertext` and `dataToEncryptHash` are the encrypted data and the hash of the data that was encrypted.

-We set the `authSig` to null as a way to tell the Lit Action runtime to use the `authSig` which was provided to the node when you call `executeJs`.
-It will use the AuthSig within the session signatures.
+We set the `authSig` to `null` as a way to tell the Lit Action runtime to use the `authSig` which was provided to the node when `executeJs` was called; The AuthSig is sourced from the session signatures.

 Then our decrypted API key is used to query the blocknumber on Base.